 To connect with consumers, brands need to match their content management to an audience’s attitudes, values and beliefs.
 The more people can identify with a brand’s message, the greater the emotional connection formed between the brand and the individual, resulting in both brand loyalty and increased sales.

 Overcoming language barriers via smart use of tech isn’t the only key global brand strategy flexed by the industry disruptor: Airbnb also uses local insights and key cultural movements that speak to native populations.
-In the lead up to the legalization of same-sex marriage in Australia in December 2017, Airbnb used its “Belong Anywhere” tagline to launch the “Until We All Belong” campaign, a series of online and print adverts that raised awareness for the need to support the pending marriage equality bill.
+In the lead-up to the legalization of same-sex marriage in Australia in December 2017, Airbnb used its “Belong Anywhere” tagline to launch the “Until We All Belong” campaign, a series of online and print adverts that raised awareness for the need to support the pending marriage equality bill.

-Adapting brand content with context is integral to Airbnb’s international branding strategies – whether shining a light on local hosts around the world or publishing travel guides for different target audiences, this contributes to how it manages to achieve worldwide appeal and grow its global brand value at the same time.
+Adapting brand content with context is integral to Airbnb’s international branding strategies and competitive advantage - whether shining a light on local hosts around the world or publishing travel guides for different target audiences, this contributes to how it manages to achieve worldwide appeal and grow its global brand value at the same time.

 Give employees tools for global brand positioning

 Alongside providing vital insights, these individuals are the people communicating your brand world on a daily basis, whether sending emails, delivering pitches or creating contracts.
-Making sure these team members have all the tools they need to implement your brand consistently, from anywhere in the world, is another major global brand strategy for success.
+Making sure these local team members have all the tools they need to implement your brand consistently, from anywhere in the world, is another major global brand strategy for success.

 However, brand managers were becoming increasingly aware of the escalating challenge of monitoring whether or not employees were using on-brand documents and digital assets in each of their stores and offices.

-This ranged from dynamic, best practice templates which automatically pulled through brand compliant assets such as logos, color palettes and formatting, as well as personalized document details such as location, employee information and language settings.
+This ranged from dynamic, best-practice templates that automatically pulled through brand-compliant assets such as logos, color palettes and formatting, as well as personalized document details such as location, employee information, and language settings.

-The company’s latest assets are easily uploaded to Templafy’s Library, so brand managers can know employees are always using the company’s latest assets and helping build on the brand’s value each day from all over the world.
+The company’s latest assets are easily uploaded to Templafy, so brand managers can know employees are always using the company’s latest assets and helping build on the brand’s value each day from all over the world.
 Employees using off-brand elements such as rogue Google images or the wrong fonts are alerted and offered alternative replacements at the click of a button.

-Changes such as new seasonal marketing campaign links, imagery and email signatures are rolled out enterprise-wide by brand managers at the click of a button, completely forgoing expensive IT resources and keeping each local division up-to-date with the most current brand objectives and brand visuals.
+Changes such as new seasonal marketing campaign links, imagery, and email signatures are rolled out enterprise-wide by brand managers at the click of a button, completely forgoing expensive IT resources and keeping each local division up-to-date with the most current brand objectives and brand visuals.